 China's economy differs from the economies of most developed countries in many respects, including with respect to the amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
-Although the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of improved corporate governance in business enterprises, a substantial portion of productive assets in China is still owned by the government.
+Although the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of improved corporate government.
 In addition, the Chinese government continues to play a significant role in regulating industry development by imposing industrial policies.
 The Chinese government also exercises significant control over China's economic growth through strategically allocating resources, controlling the payment of foreign currency-denominated obligations, setting monetary policies and providing preferential treatment to particular industries or companies.

 Although the Chinese economy has grown significantly in the past decade, growth has been uneven, both geographically and among various sectors of the economy.
 The Chinese government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall Chinese economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 In addition, in the past the Chinese government has implemented certain measures, including interest rate increases, to control the pace of economic growth.
 These measures may cause decreased economic activity in China, and since 2012, the Chinese economy has slowed down.
 Any prolonged slowdown in the Chinese economy may reduce the demand for our products and services and materially and adversely affect our business and results of operations.
+Furthermore, in early 2020, the outbreak of novel coronavirus epidemic in China had a serious impact on the Chinese economy.
+The epidemic and measures to combat the epidemic led to closure of businesses and unemployment, which could have a negative impact on the ability of the borrowers in our legacy marketplace lending platform to repay the loan.